matthew-andrews/mattandre.ws/source/_posts/the-best-task-management-app.md

 It's free.

 It's also an open standard.
-That means if I get bored of gmail, I can switch to another provider whilst keeping all my data and my email address.
+That means if I find a better alternative to gmail, I can switch to another provider whilst keeping all my data and my email address.
 I can also try out new apps on my phone, tablet, etc … Every component can be chopped and changed more-or-less seamlessly.
 As an email address comes with every job in the world, I can also keep this same workflow regardless of which organisation I am working for.

 PS.
 Whilst I agree with pretty much [all the issues Hey.com identified in email](https://hey.com/problems-with-email/), I disagree with No. 16.
 It's super simple to put stuff in your inbox.
 I do it all the time.
 Just write to yourself.
 As my colleagues I'm sure will attest, it's common to hear me say “let me just write myself an email” …